 There are so many things to ask so just make sure you’re sure of the products and that they fit into the industry today.

 Also be on the lookout for warning signs.
-If things sound too good to be true, if someone tells you that you can make money for free, that nothing needs to be sold, you don’t need to do anything, then be careful.
+If someone tells you that you can make money for free, that nothing needs to be sold, you don’t need to do anything, then be careful.
 That doesn’t sound legit to me.

 2. Be Passionate About The Industry That You Choose